notracking/hosts-blocklists/README.md

 The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net (domains.txt).
 This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
 Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist (hostnames.txt).

-It is therefore important to use both these blocklists simultaniously to achieve full coverage against the contaminated parts of the internet.
+It's important to use both these blocklists simultaniously to get full coverage against the contaminated parts of the internet!

 ## General policies
  - Should not break useful websites or apps